-Andrea Lawlor teaches introductory and advanced courses in creative writing, including Fiction Writing, Poetry Writing, Creative Writing for Multilingual Speakers, Queer & Trans Writing, and Writing Fabulist Fiction.
+Andrea Lawlor teaches introductory and advanced courses in creative writing, including Fiction Writing, Poetry Writing, Creative Writing for Multilingual Speakers, Queer & Trans Writing, Writing Fabulist Fiction, and Advanced Projects.

 Lawlor was educated at the University of Iowa, Temple University, and the University of Massachusetts at Amherst’s MFA Program for Poets and Writers.
 They have been awarded fellowships from RADAR Labs and the Lambda Literary Foundation.